ApiLogicServer/Docs/docs/DevOps-Containers-Deploy-Multi.md

 This presumes you have installed API Logic Server, and docker.
 You will need an Azure account.

 !!! pied-piper ":bulb: Confirm the Happy Path"
     You will will certainly use different procedures for dev and production deployment.
-These introduce variables into a complication procedure.
+These introduce variables into a complicated procedure.

     So, we encourage you to follow this "Happy Path" guide closely, to